venus-lang/venus_old/README.md

 }
 ```

-The Venus Programming Language is a C family language that aims to be:
+The Venus Programming Language is a C family language that aims to be **fast**, **easy** and **extensible**:

+#### Fast

-- **Fast**.
-Venus is actually a static typed, focusing on zero overhead abstractions and has strong support for compile time meta programming.
+- **Runs fast**. it is static typed, native language, backed with LLVM optimisations, focusing on zero overhead abstractions and has strong support for compile time meta programming.
 You can get a lot done even before the program runs.
+- **Compiles fast**.
 The compiler supports both JIT and AOT modes, and with incremental builing, its compile time should be very fast.
+- **Concurrent and distributed**.
+Venus is concurrent from bottom up.
+The language and compiler itself is concurrent and distributed.

+#### Easy

-- **Easy**.
-Venus is a good first language.
+- **A good first language**.
 It is designed with teaching in mind, the syntax is simple and balanced.
+- **Interactive**.
 Venus has every element you want as a scripting language.
 It has a `script` block for daily simple tasks and it has an interactive shell that integrates bash.
+- **It just works**.
+Like python, the standard library should contain most common tools for your daily use with very good documentation.

+#### Extensible

+- **Strong module support**.
+A python like module system.
+- **Builtin builder and module repository**.
-- **Extensible**.
-Strong module support.
-Language expansion with macros.
+- **Language expansion with macros**.

 Venus is influenced by many languages: